smorello87/intro-to-omeka/sections/intro.md

 For practical purposes, we will make use of the latter during this workshop.
 Despite having a limited set of functionalities, Omeka.net operates in the same way as the self-hosted version.

 ## Today’s Exercise
-We are going to create and populate a database with artifacts from Altman’s & Co., the department store that until January 1990 resided in the building that now houses CUNY's Graduate Center.
+We are going to create and populate a database with artifacts from B. Altman’s & Co., the department store that until January 1990 resided in the building that now houses CUNY's Graduate Center.
 We are then going to create a sample exhibition that uses the items in our collections to tell the story of the store in the first two decades of the 1900s.

 [<<< Back](.../README.md) [Next >>>](theoreticalconcerns.md)